scracha/scracha/README.md

 - 🌱 I’m currently learning Python
 - I dabble in PHP
 - I was a c / c++ developer then took a 23 year break from coding!
+- Most of my newer repos are mainly LLM coded.
 - 💞️  ...

 <!---